eBooks

 The Risk of Infidelity Index is a complex, violent, and high readable thriller.” —One80 News (UK)

-With Paying Back Jack, international reviewers wrote the Calvino books were less about the bars and nightlife than the connection between the criminal class, the powerful, and their networks that extended deep into the night life.
+With Paying Back Jack, international reviewers understood that the books were less about the bars and nightlife than the connection between the criminal class, the powerful, and their networks that extended deep into the night life.
 The book brings in the secret prisons run by the Americans in Bangkok as part of the story.

 “Moore reveals the seething stew of wealth, corruption, cultural clashes, poverty and lust that is modern Bangkok . . . all will appreciate the raw passion that drives the action.”—Publishers Weekly